ZHRhodes/Whaler/README.md

 Websockets are currently responsible for delivering real-time document and model updates.
 Because a single websocket can transmit messages of various types, we have to decode them over several steps.
 The first is to decode every message into a `SocketMessage<T>` where `T == AnyCodable` and `struct AnyCodable: Codable {}`.
 This gives us the basic structure of all messages sent by our API while skipping decoding the data parameter.

 ```
+struct SocketMessage<T: Codable>: Codable {
   var messageId: String = ""
   var type: SocketMessageType
   var data: T
+}
 ```

 The `type` property is an enum with cases like `docChange`, and `resourceUpdated`.
-We switch on the `type` to ultimately transform the message into an enum called `SocketMsg` (which has a renaming in its future). `SocketMsg` represents the message as `case messageType(value)`, making it easy for any delegate to just switch on the enum to handle the message they want.
+We switch on the `type` to ultimately transform the message into an enum called `SocketMsg` (which has a renaming in its future). `SocketMsg` represents the message as an enum with format `case messageType(value)`, making it easy for any delegate to just switch on the enum to handle the message they want.
 For clarity, here's an example of a `SocketMsg` case: `case docChange(DocumentChange)`.

 Currently, the client uses websockets for two purposes: real-time model updates and collaborative note editing.

 ##### Model Updates

 Clients who wish to monitor changes in a particular API resource can do so by simpling telling the `WebSocketManager` to `registerConnection` with the id for the resource.
 The caller provides a delegate which can respond to a new connection, receive messages, and respond to being disconnected.
 That's great for observing objects with a clear root; an account contains contacts and tasks, and by observing the account, we can get notified if anything changes.
-Currently, the only unique case is observing all Accounts, such as on the main kanban page.
-What is a logical root id that we can use to observe to catch changes to all accounts in the organization?
+Currently, the only unique case is observing all tracked accounts, such as on the main kanban page.
+What is a logical root id that we can observe to catch changes to all tracked accounts in the organization?
 At least for now, this is done by observing the organizationId itself.
-That will give you updates to any Account tracked by any user in the organization.
+That will give you updates to any account tracked by any user in the organization.
 This design decision is an MVP trade-off prioritizing simplicity and could use further refinement down the road.

 ##### Collaborative note editing

 For a breakdown of how the operational transform algorithm works, see the [API repo](https://github.com/ZHRhodes/Whaler-api/blob/master/README.md#ot).
-An instance of this app would function as a `Client`, as referred to in that write up.
+An instance of this app would function as a `client`, as referred to in that write up.
 While for the API we could benefit from an existing Go OT implementation, there was no such luck in Swift.
 I had to port the Go implementation over to Swift myself.
 To help carry the torch, I open sourced that port [here](https://github.com/ZHRhodes/SwiftOT).

 In addition to porting the implementation, I added cursor support to `OTDoc.swift`.
-To reuse as much as possible, cursors stored as a struct containing an id and a position.
+To reuse as much as possible, cursors are stored as a struct containing an id and a position.
 When ops are applied to the document, those same ops are also transformed against all the cursors necessary.
 More specifically, we create a series of ops that treat the cursor as a character:

 ```
    let retainToCursor = OTOp(n: cursor.position, s: "")